Apochrosi/Modding-Requests/README.md

-14 - custom namelist useable in create_leader event
+14 - Custom namelist useable in create_leader event

 Would it possible to have the create_leader use a specified namelist when it genereates a leader.
 This would make it possible to let the name list be in charge of choosing a name for the leader instead of us having to clone the whole create_leader sequence for each new name we want randomize.